 This kind of fear is awareness of how much bigger and overwhelming and mysterious the Lord is, all of which demands respect and humility in his presence, the same way the natural world demands our respect and humility.

 This same attitude—not cowering, but respecting—needs to be adopted by us in order to flourish as a community, in all things, but particularly in this season we are in.
 Fools despise wisdom and instruction.
-Approaching this virus with respect and humility brings care for one another while we continue to take steps to contain and eradicate this life changing virus, eventually leading to a vaccine that will help us return to some kind of normalcy.
+Approaching this virus with respect and humility brings care for one another while we continue to take steps to contain and eradicate this life changing virus.

 Now that I know what I am dealing with, I am hopeful to begin the long, slow journey to recovery, building up endurance and strength to live with POTS.
 I want to take long hikes, walk a 9-hole golf course, explore parks, and bike ride with my family again without feeling like my heart or head is going to explode or collapsing in exhaustion at the end of the day.